nbuechler/friendly-finder/README.md

 -For some time, this project probably will not have much done with it -But it's a vertical slice of something important
--And additionally, it is something important for a BETA+ feature set
+-And additionally, it is something important for a BETA+ feature set -But, this means that it won't be completed for a while.

 ##
 Please consider sharing this software as 'copylefted' as I would appreciate respecting this license: